Standard Building Features

-Solid I-Beam Construction for Optimum Strength of Your Building
+Solid I-Beam Construction for Optimum Strength

 By using a higher yield strength material, a smaller web can be utilized which provides for a space saving design.
 General Steel building frames are single bead; continuous submerged arc welded by automatic welding machines (this helps insure quality control).
 A factory primer coat is applied to help protect the steel during the erection process.

 Your end wall frames and columns are either cold formed, mill-rolled or built-up “I” sections depending on your specific steel building design requirements.

 Girts (in sidewall)

 Are 8.5” or 10” to meet design requirements, cold rolled Z-section, 13 to 16 ga.
 ASTM A-570, 50,000 or 55,0000 p.s.i. yield material is used to provide maximum strength.
 Bypass girt system overlaps at sidewall columns forming a continuous “beam” for extra strength.

 Are 8”, 10”, or 12” to meet design requirements.
 In General Steel buildings your purlins are top-mounted on the rafter with a varied lap of 2’to 6’ for strength and cost savings in erection labor.
 Maximum purlin spacing is 5’ on center.
 Purlins also use a bypass system.

 Is a cold-formed C-Section that is rolled for the appropriate roof pitch to help insure that all General Steel buildings are weather-tight at the eave.